karlospn/deploying-net-grpc-services-on-ecs-fargate/README.md

-# How to deploy a dotnet gRPC service on AWS ECS Fargate
+# How to deploy a dotnet gRPC service in AWS ECS Fargate

 This repository contains a couple of scenarios about how you can deploy a .NET gRPC service into AWS ECS Fargate.

-This repository is tied to the post  "How to deploy a dotnet gRPC service on AWS ECS Fargate" from my blog.
+This repository is tied to the post  "How to deploy a dotnet gRPC service in AWS ECS Fargate" from my blog.
 You can read it here //TODO

 # Scenario 1